 Dysport is a drug that is similar to BOTOX that relaxes the underlying facial muscles to stop them from contracting, an activity that naturally forms wrinkles on the face.
-Dr. Khorsandi generally uses Dysport during cosmetic treatments aimed to smoothen out the wrinkles on the upper third section of the face, as well as diminish the appearance of crow’s feet, thin lips or neck wrinkles.
+Our board-certified plastic surgeon, Dr. Christopher Khorsandi generally uses Dysport during cosmetic treatments aimed to smoothen out the wrinkles on the upper third section of the face, as well as diminish the appearance of Crow’s feet, thin lips or neck wrinkles.
 It is injected in tiny doses with precision so it does not affect unintended muscles.
 The results, compared to BOTOX, are quicker as the diffusion is much faster.
-Dr. Khorsandi may recommend a combination of both drugs to attain the best results for his Las Vegas area patients.
+Dr. Khorsandi may recommend a combination of both drugs to attain the best results for his Las Vegas, NV area patients.

 "Love my Lips - This was the first time I had anything done so I was nervous.
 But it was only a positive experience from the moment I walked in the door.
 The staff were super friendly and professional.
 I recommend Dr. Khorsandi to anyone.
 I’ve had my lips filled and absolutely love it!"- M. / RealSelf / Feb 07, 2019

 "I have to say I had a great experience.
 I had bad Botox and lip filler from another plastic surgeon in New York it made my lines worse and my lips asymmetrical.
 After moving cross country I researched plastic surgeons and found DR. K .
 He fixed everything.
 No more lines and my lips look great .
 He has great bedside manner and he is excellent at what he does.
 Oh and have to mention my lip filler was virtually pain free thanks to Dr. K properly making sure I was completely numb.
 Anyone who has had filler before knows it’s no walk on the park but this guy is great.
 Thank you DR. K for fixing my face ??????"- S.F. / Google / Jul 14, 2018